Moelis & Company: History

-In January 2012, Moelis announced a strategic alliance agreement with the second largest Japanese bank, SMBC and its subsidiary SMBC Nikko.
+In January 2012, Moelis announced a strategic alliance agreement with the second largest Japanese bank, SMBC and its subsidiary SMBC Nikko Securities.
 Together they have advised on significant cross-border M&A, including Osaka Securities Exchange's ¥278.4 billion combination with the Tokyo Stock Exchange.

 In March 2014, the firm expanded into South America, opening an office in São Paulo, Brazil.

 In April 2014, the firm completed its initial public offering and began trading on the New York Stock Exchange.
 Moelis had advised on over $1 trillion in transactions by the time of its IPO.
 Employees maintain ownership of the majority of the company.

 In June 2014, Moelis established a private funds advisory business with four hires.

 In February 2015, the firm opened its Washington DC office, following the hire of Eric Cantor, former House Majority Leader, in September 2014.

 In April 2017, the firm held an initial public offering (IPO) for its Australian business, Moelis Australia.

+On June 9, 2024, one of the firm's managing directors who leads the business services sector, Jonathan Kaye, was filmed in Brooklyn punching a person in the face.
+The firm released a statement confirming the man in the video was one of their employees and that the company is conducting an investigation into the incident.
+Kaye subsequently resigned from the firm.

+On June 9, 2025 Ken Moelis had stepped down as the CEO of the investment bank he co-founded, Moelis & Co., and handed the reins to longtime partner Navid Mahmoodzadegan.

 Global reach

-Moelis operates from 21 offices globally across North and South America, Europe, the Middle East, Asia, and Australia:
+Moelis operates from 22 offices globally across North and South America, Europe, the Middle East, Asia, and Australia: